fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

 ```

 ### Compatibility
-This SDK might be also compatible, however not actively tested, with some runtimes that are incompatible with the NodeJS environment (such as [NextJS Edge](https://beta.nextjs.org/docs/rendering/edge-and-nodejs-runtimes#edge-runtime) runtime).
-The proper behavior might be achieved by passing the environment's native `fetch()` function with the proper binding:
+This SDK might be also compatible, however not actively tested, with JavaScript "edge" runtimes that do not support all Node APIs, for example, [Vercel Edge Runtime](https://edge-runtime.vercel.app/), or [Cloudflare Workers](https://developers.cloudflare.com/workers/).

+To make it work, replace the SDK's built-in fetch function (which relies on Node APIs) with the runtime's native `fetch` function.
+Pass the function into the constructor with proper binding:
 ```js
 const client = new FingerprintJsServerApiClient({
   region: Region.EU,